-2. Initiative selection ("why" engage in activity) - include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives
+- 2. Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives - 2.
+Initiative selection ("why" engage in activity) include reference to a risk informed analysis on empirical (or projected) impact of initiative in comparison to alternatives

-The utility created the vegetation management plan with wildfire prevention in mind, collaborating with the City of Big Bear Lake, local Fire Departments, and the US Forest Service.23 The plan will be reviewed and updated on an as-needed basis not to exceed three-years, depending on changing conditions.
+The utility created the vegetation management plan with wildfire prevention in mind, collaborating with the City of Big Bear Lake, local Fire Departments, and the US Forest Service.29 The plan will be reviewed and updated on an as-needed basis not to exceed three-years, depending on changing conditions.